chrisdniels12/CS361_MicroserviceA_for_teammate/README.md

 with this endpoint:
 **http://localhost:5000/popularity?characterName=<CharacterName>**

-Note: the queery has specific parameters: characterName is a string, It must have an exact name of the Marvel character as seen in the dictionary, this is case sensitive.
+Note: the query has specific parameters: characterName is a string, It must have an exact name of the Marvel character as seen in the dictionary, this is case sensitive.

 **Example call:**